ccarro-d/netpractice/README.md

 ### References (what each one helped with)

-* **[Official subject PDF (42)](./en.subject.pdf)**: defines the rules, deliverable format (10 config files), how the interface works, and what must be explained during the defense.
+* **[Official subject PDF (42)](./en.subject.pdf)**: The source of truth for the project: what NetPractice is, what the deliverable looks like (10 exported configs), and what is expected during the defense.

-* **[tblaase / Net_Practice](https://github.com/tblaase/Net_Practice/tree/main)**: community notes and level-by-level hints that help build intuition for CIDR splits and routing patterns.
+* **[tblaase / Net_Practice](https://github.com/tblaase/Net_Practice/tree/main)**: A structured “mini-handbook” plus **level-by-level walkthroughs**.
+It’s organized into *Basics* (special IP ranges, masks, switches/routers, routing tables) and then *Levels 1–10*, which is useful to compare patterns between exercises.
-* **[caroldaniel / 42sp-cursus-netpractice](https://github.com/caroldaniel/42sp-cursus-netpractice)**: condensed explanations of common pitfalls (wrong gateway, wrong network, missing return route).
+* **[caroldaniel / 42sp-cursus-netpractice](https://github.com/caroldaniel/42sp-cursus-netpractice)**: A concept-first guide that explains the foundations (what a network is, TCP/IP addressing, IPv4 + subnet masks, switch/router behavior, routing tables) before connecting those ideas to NetPractice.
+Good for building intuition when the “why” is missing.

-* **[lpaube / NetPractice (README.es.md)](https://github.com/lpaube/NetPractice/blob/main/README.es.md)**: Spanish explanations and subnetting reminders, useful as a quick refresher.
+* **[lpaube / NetPractice (README.es.md)](https://github.com/lpaube/NetPractice/blob/main/README.es.md)**: A detailed guide (Spanish version available) with a clear *Important Concepts* section (TCP, IP address, subnet mask, switch, router) and then a Levels section.
+Helpful as a quick refresher when stuck on routing-table logic.

-* **[42 GitBook guide](https://42-cursus.gitbook.io/guide/4-rank-04/netpractice)**: a broader 42-oriented summary of what NetPractice expects and how to approach it efficiently.
+* **[42 GitBook guide — NetPractice](https://42-cursus.gitbook.io/guide/4-rank-04/netpractice)**: A high-level overview of what NetPractice is and how the training flow works (10 levels, “link all machines”), plus navigation to theory/early levels.
+Useful as orientation rather than a deep technical reference.

-* **[NetPractice: An Intro to IP Addresses and Subnets](https://www.youtube.com/watch?v=HQUw0CfQWAM)**: introduction to IP addressing and subnetting basics.
+* **[NetPractice: An Intro to IP Addresses and Subnets](https://www.youtube.com/watch?v=HQUw0CfQWAM)**: Concept-focused walkthrough for NetPractice: revisits TCP/IP, LAN basics, what an IP address is, and subnetting fundamentals (with timestamps), useful as a quick reset before solving levels.

-* **[Netpractice 42 - IPs, Routers, Tablas de Rutas y Trazas](https://www.youtube.com/watch?v=pwjAyiscts8)**: overview of IPs, routers, routing tables, and how to read traces/logs in NetPractice.
+* **[Netpractice 42 - IPs, Routers, Tablas de Rutas y Trazas](https://www.youtube.com/watch?v=pwjAyiscts8)**: Spanish video focused on the exact pieces that usually block NetPractice: IPs, routers, routing tables, and reading traces/logs.

-* **[Netpractice 42 - Resolución de ejercicios con errores](https://www.youtube.com/watch?v=6yAnT4YzmvQ)**: practical walkthroughs solving common NetPractice mistakes and debugging patterns.
+* **[Netpractice 42 - Resolución de ejercicios con errores](https://www.youtube.com/watch?v=6yAnT4YzmvQ)**: Spanish “debugging” style video aimed at solving exercises by spotting typical mistakes (gateway reachability, missing return routes, wrong CIDR/network, etc.).

-### AI usage (how it was used and for what)
+### AI usage

 AI was used as a learning assistant to: